 The lord of the castle and his family make their home in the donjon.
-Originally this was a place for the defenders to make their last stand; it later developed into living space.
+Originally this was a place for the defenders to make their last stand, but it later developed into living space.

 Access to the donjon is designed to be as difficult as possible for an attacker.
-The entrance is almost never located upon the first story, but rather the second or third; the entrance to Dover Keep, for example, is on the second story and through a forebuilding (Great Architecture of the World).
+The entrance is almost never located on the first story, but rather the second or third; the entrance to Dover Keep, for example, is located on the second story through a forebuilding (Great Architecture of the World).
 While defenders might not be able to harm attackers outside of the keep, they can do much once men force their way inside.
-Entrance halls have small pits or other clever traps; the stairs give sword room to a defender's right, but none to the attacker.
+Entrance halls have small pits and other clever traps; the stairs give sword room to a defender's right, but none to the attacker.
 Some keeps are equipped with secret doors or tunnels that enable the defenders to escape.
 Others contain wells to allow the residents to withstand a prolonged siege, and all contain large storerooms and latrines.

-The shape and style of keeps vary tremendously.
-Square towers gave way to round or were strengthened considerably.
+The shape and style of keeps varies tremendously.
+Square towers gradually gave way to round ones or were strengthened considerably.
 Some keeps were incorporated into the curtain walls; others stood independent of the wall, strong fortresses by themselves.
-The first level of most, however, was devoted to storage; the living quarters were in the security of the upper levels.
-Both Barad Morkai and Eldanar Castle give an example of the differing types of keeps.
+The first level of most keeps, however, was devoted to storage; the living quarters were in the security of the upper levels.
+Both Barad Morkai and Eldanar Castle offer examples of the different types of keeps.

-11.41 DESIGNING A SMALL OUTPOST
+11.4.1 DESIGNING A SMALL OUTPOST

 Cargash Keep is a representative outpost.
-Architecturally, these small strongholds are similar; they contain thirty to fifty men housed in buildings in the bailey.
-Seven and twelve servants who are strictly noncombatants attend to domestic details within the fort.
+Architecturally, these small strongholds are similar; they contain 30 to 50 men housed in buildings in the bailey.
+Seven to twelve servants who are strictly noncombatants attend to domestic details within the fort.
 The outposts are well provisioned with food and water and capable of withstanding a modest siege of six to eight weeks.
 They can accommodate more men if necessary.